mherrera230498/devsu-technical-test/README.md

 ### Usage

-To provide an EKS using terraform with the files provided
+To provide an EKS using terraform with the files provided (Default region: us-west-2)

 ```bash
 terraform plan -var-file env/dev.tfvars